cromica/cromica.github.io/_drafts/2016-01-30-age-of-developers-about-sdl-studio-sdk.md

 ---
 layout: post
 title: About SDL Studio SDK
-date: 2016-01-30T12:54:21.000Z
+date: {}
 category:
   - SDL Studio
 tags: Studio SDK
-excerpt: "I love small and simple things that help me be more productive with my work.
-This is the main reasons why some time ago I started to work on GroupShareKit and I&amp;amp;#x27;m now happy to say that this is now available for everyone to use it as they like.
-Not only that you can use it but is completely open source."
+excerpt:
+  This is the 5th part of the OpenExchange: "Age of Developers series.
+In the previous articles I talked about how to configure your development environment and also gave  some suggestion on how you can start the development for OpenExchange store.
+One of the steps from the development environment setup was to install the SDL Studio SDK and I think it's worth talking about it in a bit more detail."
-image: "introducing-groupsharekit/introducing-groupsharekit.jpg"
+image: "about-sdl-studio-sdk.jpg"
 published: true
 ---